erajasekar/astrochartjs/README.md

 astrochartjs
 ============

 Javascript library for drawing hindu astrological charts.
+You can look at demo of charts drawn using astrochartjs [at demo page](http://erajasekar.github.io/astrochartjs-demo/)

 Usage
 -----